sjt-github/Hemberg-scRNA-seq-Course/16-clustering.Rmd

 =3$ provides the best clustering.
 What evidence do you find for this in the clustering?
 How can you use the [silhouette plots](https://en.wikipedia.org/wiki/Silhouette_%28clustering%29) to motivate choosing the value of $k$ that you think looks best?
-_Comment: You need to explain what the Silhouette plots represent!_

 * __Exercise 3__: The solution may change depending on the combination of check-boxes that was used.
 How similar are the different solutions,